reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-06-v2.md

 1. In the **Open Folder** dialog, navigate to `C:\LabFiles\az-220\MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer-stage-rowancollege\Allfiles\Labs\10-Explore and analyze time stamped data with Time Series Insights\Starter\ContainerSimulation` and click on **select folder**.

-1. After selecting the folder, if you are prompted with a security dialog, select **Yes, I trust the authors**
+1. After selecting the folder, if you are prompted with a security dialog, select **Yes, I trust the authors**.

     ![](./media2/lab06img17.png)

 1. In the EXPLORER pane, to open the Program.cs file, click **Program.cs**.

-1. Locate the variables used to assign the connections strings
+1. Locate the variables used to assign the connections strings.

     ```csharp
     private readonly static string connectionStringTruck = "{Your Truck device connection string here}";